I Tried The Viral Korean Lash Lift — & It’s Honestly Superior

 How much does a Korean lash lift cost & how long does it last?
 Is there any aftercare for a Korean lash lift?

-A Korean lash lift and tint usually takes around 90 minutes and can cost between $75 and $150, though prices may vary depending on location and add-ons.
-The curled results typically last six to eight weeks, based on how well you care for your lashes, while the tint usually fades after about three weeks.
+At Noon Beauty in Sydney, the Korean lash lift and tint takes around an hour and 15 minutes and costs $105, though prices may vary depending on add-ons.
+The curled results typically last six to eight weeks, hingeing on how well you care for your lashes, while the tint usually fades after about three to five weeks.
 Regular maintenance, like oiling your lashes, can help prolong the results.
-Unlike lash extensions, which tend to grow out unevenly, a lash lift fades gradually as new, straighter lashes grow in, replacing the curled ones.
+Unlike lash extensions — which tend to grow out unevenly — a lash lift fades gradually as new, straighter lashes grow in, replacing the curled ones.
 It’s a pretty seamless transition.

 AdvertisementADVERTISEMENT